FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 9. Confidence & Data Quality Notes

-The data on tricyclodecenyl propionate is well-established in terms of its sensory profile and typical applications.
-However, specific regulatory and toxicological data are limited, necessitating reliance on industry-typical practices and general safety guidelines.
+The data on tricyclodecenyl propionate is well-established in terms of its chemical identity and sensory profile.
+However, there are gaps in specific regulatory approvals and toxicological data, which necessitate reliance on industry-typical practices and general safety guidelines.

 Citation hooks: FlavScents